You might be just starting your eCommerce store or have already been running your store for the last few months.

 As Kunle defines, it is the ability of businesses to convince their existing and first-time customers to return on a regular basis and make consistent or frequent purchases that determine their success dramatically.

 He suggests this happens only if the business model enables such a system in place.

-The key idea is to propose here is having a whole streamlined procedure where you focus on acquiring a potential long-term returning customer from the first-timers.
+The key idea to propose here is having a whole streamlined procedure where you focus on acquiring a potential long-term returning customer from the first-timers.